 As with a traditional tent, the easiest way to determine which size of instant camping tent you need is by deciding just how much room you’ll need.

-As a general rule, you should aim to allow every adult sleeper around 14 square feet of floor space.
+You should aim to allow every adult sleeper around 14 square feet of floor space.
 However, it’s also wise to consider how you plan on using your instant tent and how much camping equipment you’ll be bringing with you on your trips.

 On cold-weather trips, you’ll likely have more gear with you, so a bigger tent will be needed.
 This is especially true with pop-up tents because very few have vestibules or a screened room for gear storage.
 The exceptions to this rule in our review are the Ozark Trail 3-Room (awning space) and the Gazelle T4 Plus (screen room).